-Thanks to the handy carrying case. your detective equipment is not only kept neatly organized, but you can quickly grab it when you need to rush off to a new crime scene.
+Thanks to the handy carrying case, your detective equipment is not only kept neatly organized, but you can quickly grab it when you need to rush off to a new crime scene.
 All your tools for investigating the crime scene are right at your fingertips.
-Make sure that everything you need to use is stored in the case: barrier tape, door seals, magnifying glass, tweezers, tape measure, brush, fingerprint powder and foil, equipment for plaster casts, containers for collecting evidence, the UV flashlight, the crime scene notepad. and pencil, chalk, and perhaps a flashlight and a small camera.
+Make sure that everything you need to use is stored in the case: caution tape, door seal, magnifying glass, forceps, tape measure, brush, fingerprint powder and foil, equipment for plaster casts, containers for collecting evidence, the UV flashlight, the crime scene notepad. and pencil, chalk, and perhaps a flashlight and a camera.